alanakaffenberger/alanakaffenberger.github.io/index.md

 # Professional Summary
 An undergraduate student at the University of Kentucky studying Neuroscience on a pre-med track.
-Completion of multiple science courses including, but not limited to: General and Organic Chemistry, Cell Biology, Biochemistry, and Intro to Neuroscience Techniques.
+Completion of multiple science courses including but not limited to: General and Organic Chemistry, Cell Biology, Biochemistry, and Intro to Neuroscience Techniques.
 Confident in communication skills and ability to problem solve and maintain high standards with minimal supervision.
 Currently looking to explore opportunities in clinical and laboratory settings.

 # Education
 **University of Kentucky**